EuropeanForestInstitute/tradeflows/README.md

 ### Input
-Data from the comtrade API
+Data from the comtrade API,
+Data is downloaded in JSON format and converted to a data.frame.

 ### Output